yashoswalyo/MERGE-BOT/README.md

 + Merge Upto 10 videos in one
 + Upload as document/video
 + Custom thumbnail support
-+ Only allowed users can use
++ Users can login to bot using password
++ Owner can broadcast message to all users

 - TO DO:
 !
 Option to add metadata to the merged video